TuhinNair/edu_challenge/README.md

 ### Model

 - The spec defines id's to be 20 char but also mentions that UUID is an option.
 The use of the UUIDField invalidates the 20 char limit and sacrifices readibility.
-For a human readable implementation (with sufficient entropy if desired) I've decided to defer for later (i.e after I get the rest of the app running and have time to spare).
+TODO: A human readable/slug implementation (with sufficient entropy if desired)

 ## How to run it